sjohns2020/AirportX_App/README.md

 - Add rate limiting to improve performance.
 - Perfect the frontend styling.

----
+<br><br>

-## Learnings
+# Learnings

 - Using MySQL and implementing a relational database into a Node backend.
 I have used relational databases extensively in Django, Flask and Spring but have only used none relational databases like MongoDB in a node backend.
 - Finding right SQL fields - Varchar(10), Date and Time over DATETIME and formating these.
-- Took a while to work out a but where I had to change the SHOW ONE route from `/api/flights/:id` to `/api/flights/flight/:id` so it allowed me to create a GET ALL DEPART?URES route `/api/flights/departures`
+- Took a while to work out a but where I had to change the SHOW ONE route from `/api/flights/:id` to `/api/flights/flight/:id` so it allowed me to create a GET ALL DEPARTURES route `/api/flights/departures`
+- Learned how to implement safeguards against SQL injection attacks in Node.js and MySQL
-- Scaleability
+- Scaleability:
     - Implemented a reusable router in the server providing restful routing to any table.
 This means we can add new tables to our database (e.g. crew members, passengers) and with only a few lines of code we can reuse the same router.
     - Used well-constructed Component hierarchy on the react app to easily extend the application, adding new filters or adding new components for crew members and passengers.

----
+<br><br>

-## SETUP + INSTALLATION
+# SETUP + INSTALLATION

 1 Git clone this repo locally.